 The graduation piece I shared with you above emphasizes the value of our human relationships (maybe the more appropriate word is "overemphasizes").
 Dr. Larry Crabb in his book, “The Marriage Builder” (copyright 1982 by Zondervan Corporation; published in the Philippines by Evangelical Touch Outreach Ministries Inc.) says however that ultimate security and fulfillment can never be found in human relationships.
 Dr. Crabb says,

 “We all have deep personal needs for security and significance that cannot be met outside a relationship.
 Many people deal with their needs wrongly by:From where or from whom does ultimate security or fulfillment come from?
-Please surf over to my weblog http://www.campusconnection.blogspot.com/ for the answer.
+For the answer, click here.

 1. Ignoring their existence and looking for satisfaction of personal needs with physical pleasures;